Fantastic Things to Do in Sifnos, Greece

 things to do in Sifnos

-Luggage: Travel light, carry-on only whenever possible, especially if you’re traveling from one island to the other via ferry.
-A good 40-liter backpack or a backpack like the one I use are good solutions.
+Luggage: Travel light, carry-on only whenever possible, especially if traveling from one island to another via ferry.
+A good 40-liter backpack or a backpack like mine is a good solution.

 If you prefer a suitcase, check out this hard shell model.
 And add a small foldable daypack for excursions or day trips.

-Hikers will certainly walk better when wearing breathable walking shoes and add a good quality hat to your outfit.
+Hikers will undoubtedly walk better when wearing breathable walking shoes and add a good quality hat to your outfit.

 If you want more details about how to prepare your beach bag, check out this article!

 Clothing and accessories: Pack clothes that you can easily mix and match.
 Choose breathable material or garments that dry fast for you to wash and wear the day after.
-Three t-shirts, two pairs of shorts, and a couple of summer dresses will be more than fine.
+Three T-shirts, two pairs of shorts, and a couple of summer dresses will be more than satisfactory.

 When it comes to shoes, if you’re a woman, avoid heels and prefer flat sandals or wedges.
 For men, the best shoes are summer loafers or soft leather sandals.

-Don’t leave your flip-flops at home and don’t forget your toiletries, your electronics, your photo camera, extra memory cards, and a good guide to the Greek islands.
+Don’t leave your flip-flops at home; don’t forget your toiletries, electronics, photo camera, extra memory cards, and a good guide to the Greek islands.

 On Sifnos for a Short Visit?
 Don’t Miss…